hannotify/will-git-be-around-forever-a-list-of-possible-successors/sections/7-predictions.md

 So, this is the final prediction!
 I think Git will gain a few users who now use TFVC.
-(In my Git course I meet a lot of TFVC users who are switching to Git) And both Git and Mercurial will lose some users to Pijul, and to a lesser extent: to Fossil.
+(In my Git course I meet a lot of TFVC users who are switching to Git) Especially since this is now so easy in Azure DevOps.
+And both Git and Mercurial will lose some users to Pijul, and to a lesser extent: to Fossil.

 So Pijul will be the third version control system in 2030!
 But I based this prediction on the current hosting situation.
-Should Github announce in the meantime that they're gonna support Pijul, for example, then Pijul will gain users a lot faster and might even take the #2 spot from Mercurial.
+Should Github or GitLab announce in the meantime that they're gonna support Fossil, for example, then Fossil will gain users a lot faster and might even take the #2 spot from Mercurial.

+So this is my prediction when hosting platform keep supporting what they currently support.
+If that changes, obviously these predictions will have to change, too.